blockchyp/blockchyp-tokenizer/README.md

 isn't a complete solution.
 Some of you will need more fine grained control over your input rendering.

-The options option also has a style property for use in situations where custom CSS in necessary.
-Custom CSS is passed into the options object as a Javascript map as show in the following example.
+The options object has a style property for use in situations where custom CSS is necessary.
+Custom CSS is passed into the options object as a Javascript map as shown in the example below.
 This example includes most of the default CSS for Bootstrap 4 which can be tweaked for custom scenarios.

 ```